-Throughout the year, you’ll find local craft beer served at the many events and festivals in the Ottawa region, however, the city also hosts specific events that celebrate your favourite sudsy beverage.
+Throughout the year, you’ll find local craft beer served at the many events and festivals in the Ottawa region.
+However, the city also hosts specific events that celebrate your favourite sudsy beverage.
 Some focus on local brews, while others serve beer, cider and other libations from throughout Ontario, Quebec and beyond.
-Here are just some of the annual highlights:
+Here are just some of the annual highlights (subject to change):

 - Ottawa Beer Fest at Lansdowne (May): Large selection of beers, activities, seminars, live music and even a craft beer run.

 - Dominion Day at the Canada Agriculture and Food Museum (July 1): Dominion City Brewing hosts this Canada Day event featuring guest breweries, family-friendly activities, live music and a beer school.

 - Beau’s Oktoberfest at Beau’s Brewing Co.
-(September): Beau’s hosts a family-friendly Oktoberfest party on their rural property in Vankleek Hill, about an hour east of Ottawa.
-Independent guest breweries, local food and top Canadian artists are featured.
+(September): Beau’s hosts a popular family-friendly Oktoberfest party on their rural property in Vankleek Hill, about an hour east of Ottawa.
+Independent guest breweries, local food and top Canadian performers are featured.
 Bus shuttles available from Ottawa, Montreal and Cornwall.
 Camping available.